MONITOR CASH FLOW

 Many businesses are in the habit of paying their invoices as soon as they arrive.
 However, the longer you can wait to pay your business bills without falling late or in breach of an agreement, the longer you can keep your cash on hand.

 Whenever you find yourself in a situation where your cash flow is tight, examine your expenses and press the pause button on all non-essential spending.
-If you haven’t already done so, when you examine your costs you may find that many items have crept their way into your spending unnoticed.
-Start by eliminating subscriptions or organizational memberships until the current crisis has passed and you are in a stronger financial position.
+If you have not already done so, when you examine your costs, you may find that many items have crept their way into your spending unnoticed.
+Start by eliminating subscriptions or organisational memberships until the current crisis have passed and you are in a stronger financial position.
 Essentially, the more fat you trim, the more money you can put back into your cash flow.

 Excess inventory or slow-moving inventory can have a negative impact on your cash flow.
 If your business needs to keep inventory in stock, review your inventory records to see which items can be reduced, eliminated, or ordered less frequently.
 If your sales are down, consider reducing your monthly order.
 For example, if you typically restock every week, consider reordering on a biweekly basis until your current crisis has passed.